byu-cpe/ecen192/_labs/08_yb_mic_speakers.md

 ## Procedure

-### Getting the starter code:
+### Getting the starter code

 1. Open vs code
-2. Click the “Source Control” button on the left toolbar
+2. Click the "Source Control" button on the left toolbar
-3. Click “Clone Repository”
+3. Click "Clone Repository"
   *Note: if you do not see the option to Clone Repository then you will need to open a new window of VisualStudios Code (VSCode)*
 4. Enter the url: [https://github.com/byu-ecen-192/y-board-mic-speakers.git](https://github.com/byu-ecen-192/y-board-mic-speakers.git) and hit Enter
 5. A window will open and ask you to select the destination folder.
 Choose where to put it.